jakesgordon/sprite-factory/README.md

  - `:padding`      - add padding to each sprite
  - `:width`        - fix width of each sprite to a specific size
  - `:height`       - fix height of each sprite to a specific size
- - `:nocss`        - suppress generation of output style file (`run!` returns css content as a string instead)
+ - `:nocss`        - suppress generation of output stylesheet (`run!` returns css content as a string instead)
+ - `:nocomments`   - suppress generation of comments in output stylesheet

 Options can be passed as command line arguments to the `sf` script: